Egypt, Jordan Urge Political Settlement For Conflicts In Gaza, Lebanon

 Date

-CAIRO, Oct 9 (NNN-MENA) – Egypt and Jordan called yesterday, for an immediate halt of“the Israeli aggression” against Gaza and Lebanon, urging for a Political settlement to the conflicts.
+(MENAFN- IANS) Cairo, Oct 9 (IANS) Egypt and Jordan called for an immediate halt of "the Israeli aggression" against Gaza and Lebanon, urging for a Political settlement to the conflicts.

-Egyptian Foreign Minister, Badr Abdelatty, and Jordanian Deputy Prime Minister and Minister of Foreign Affairs and Expatriates, Ayman Safadi, made the remarks during a joint press conference, in Cairo.
+Egyptian Foreign Minister Badr Abdelatty and Jordanian Deputy Prime Minister and Minister of Foreign Affairs and Expatriates Ayman Safadi made the remarks during a joint press conference in Cairo on Tuesday, Xinhua news agency reported.

-The situation is really on the brink of the abyss, he said, stressing that there is“no room for procrastination, and the Israeli regime must not be a state above the law.”– NNN-MENA
+The situation is really on the brink of the abyss, he said, stressing that there is "no room for procrastination, and Israel must not be a state above the law."

 Legal Disclaimer: